Apollys/PoEDynamicLootFilter/Readme.md

 PoE DLF has minimal requirements and setup to make it as widely accessible as possible.
 You need the following:
  * A **loot filter created from [Filterblade](https://www.filterblade.xyz/)** - using a builtin filter (e.g. Neversink Stable - Strict) is totally fine!
    In fact, the less you've moved things around or created custom rules in FilterBlade, the better (visual style changes are always okay though)
- * **[Autohotkey](https://www.autohotkey.com/)** - if you're playing PoE and don't have this already, you really should
+ * **[AutoHotkey](https://www.autohotkey.com/)** - If you get some error like `switch prog: command not found` when running DLF, update your version.
  * **[Python 3](https://www.python.org/downloads/windows/)** - the version is important here, it needs to be **Python 3**
    * To verify your python is set up as required, open a command prompt and type `python`: it should launch Python 3.X)
+   * If `python` doesn't work, but one of `python3` or `py` work, then you're also okay!
    * No specific python packages are required, as long as Python 3 loads, you are good to go
- * **DLF config**: in your profile config file, tell DLF the path to your downloaded filter and the path to Path of Exile

 ## Under the Hood - How Does DLF Work?

 Firstly, since we are programmatically reading, analyzing, and writing filter files, note that this is all done *locally*
  - on the user's machine - rather than online.

-Filterblade formats its loot filters in a certain way, and PoE DLF leverages that format to parse the input filter into a structure that it can understand and manipulate.
-For example, Filterblade places `type` and `tier` tags on the first line of their rules, so the tier 1 currency rule can be found by looking for the tags `type->currency` and `tier->t1`.
+FilterBlade formats its loot filters in a certain way, and PoE DLF leverages that format to parse the input filter into a structure that it can understand and manipulate.
+For example, FilterBlade places `type` and `tier` tags on the first line of their rules, so the tier 1 currency rule can be found by looking for the tags `type->currency` and `tier->t1`.

 Whenever the user wants to make a change to the filter, the corresponding rules are modified, and the filter is re-saved.
-User profiles are also updated to save the changes the user has made to the filter, so the user can re-download a filter (if they want to make a change on the Neversink site), and all their DLF changes will be maintained.
+User profiles are also updated to save the changes the user has made to the filter, so the user can re-download a filter (if they want to make a change on the FilterBlade site), and all their DLF changes will be maintained.
 Users can also maintain separate profiles (e.g. for different characters, for SSF/Trade leagues, etc) if desired.

 All filter parsing, modification, and saving is done by a Python backend.
 An AHK frontend GUI presents the program's functionality